Volume 3, Release Date March 11, 2022

 The Northern Appalachia Review welcomes submissions of poetry, fiction, and nonfiction written about, representing, or engaging with the experience of living in or being from what we define in our mission statement as northern Appalachia.
 We at the Review believe that this region, while part of greater Appalachia, is also distinct in its culture, its cultural landscape, and, as a result, its literature.
 As such, we seek to publish writers whose work contributes to establishing a voice and literary identity for northern Appalachia, exemplifies the region and its nuanced culture, and/or furthers the ever-evolving definition of Appalachia as a whole.

-The 2021 edition of the Northern Appalachia Review will have a special focus on Transformation:
+Volume 3 of the Northern Appalachia Review will have a special focus on Northern Appalachia--Contrast:

 We encourage submissions from established and emerging writers in the following genres: